 Things to consider if you use a wood heater or wood stove:

-- Operate it properly and clean the flue or chimney regularly to minimise the amount of smoke produced.
+- Operate it correctly and clean the flue or chimney regularly to minimise the amount of smoke produced.

 - Only use good quality wood – make sure the wood is dry and has no paint on it.
 Try to use smaller logs rather than one large log.